-The following Immigration guidance note Produced in partnership with Helen Smith of North Star Law provides comprehensive and up to date legal information covering:
+The following Immigration guidance note Produced in partnership with Helen Smith of Helen Smith Immigration provides comprehensive and up to date legal information covering:

 This Practice Note examines the key common requirements for indefinite leave to remain (also known as ILR or settlement) applications in work-related categories in the Immigration Rules which lead to settlement.
 These requirements are:

 Knowledge of Language and Life in the UK (KoLL)

 The position of dependants in relation to other aspects of eligibility is covered in full in the topics on the relevant categories elsewhere in LexisNexis® Immigration, but note in particular that:

 partners of persons in Points-Based System (PBS) and Appendix W categories must have lived for a specified period of time and in specified categories in the UK with the relevant PBS/Appendix W migrant before they will be eligible to apply for indefinite leave to remain, and those granted limited leave in this capacity (whether initial leave or an extension) having submitted an application for entry or clearance or leave to remain on or after 11 January 2018 will be subject to the same absences requirement as main applicants—see Practice Note: Partners of Points-Based System and Appendix W migrants

 children who are over the age of 18 must still live with the main applicant (unless they are at boarding school, college or university as part of their full-time education), be emotionally dependent on them and will need to apply on a separate

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.